catalystneuro/buzsaki-lab-to-nwb/buzsaki_lab_to_nwb/valero/notes.md

     * Plus a folder with `unindexed subjects`.
     In the `session.mat` the subject name apperas as `fCamk` so I could check if that's the case for the sessions with non-standard name.

+This should not matter because the author specified which sessions they want converted by email.
+Just pick those.

 * Is this a typo one the figure 1:
     > (M) Group results for five cells from five anesthetized rats (green) and five cells from four head-fixed mice (pink).